18F/handbook/_pages/travel-leave/leave.md

 2. Go to [https://vltp.gsa.gov/](https://vltp.gsa.gov/), and
 3. Follow the system prompts.

 If you have any questions, check the GSA IT Alert email sent 8/8/19 with the subject line "Aug.
-19: New way to access VLTP" or  contact Lakita Rivero at lakita.rivero@gsa.gov.
+19: New way to access VLTP" or  contact Jim Mulvaney at james.mulvaney@gsa.gov.

 Also, don’t hesitate to ask in #parental-leave in Slack.